barreleye/barreleye/README.md

   # --database mysql://username:password@mysql-host:3306/database_name
 ```

-And a hosted warehouse OLAP instead of DuckDB.
-Currently only Clickhouse is supported:
+And a hosted warehouse OLAP instead of DuckDB (currently only Clickhouse is supported):

 ```bash
 ./barreleye \